CVaR-Assisted Custom Penalty Function for Constrained Optimization: Conclusion and Future Works

-This work serves as an improvement to the previous work that proposed a custom penalty to solve constrained optimization problems with VQE.
-The implementation of the previous method is due to the fact that computing the expectation for the nonlinear custom penalty function requires the knowledge of at most $2^t$ eigenvalues of the constraint Hamiltonian, causing the implementation to have a time complexity of $\BigO(2^t)$.
-In this work, we replace the expectation computation part with sampling strategies, namely finite sampling (FS) and Conditional Value-at-Risk (CVaR), so that the expectation can be computed with a fixed number of shots.
-The estimator of the expectation is then computed as the sampled mean of the loss values for the bit-strings sampled from the final quantum state.
-Inherently, this imposes a sampling error when estimating the expectation, which scales with the number of shots and the range of the loss function.
-We derived the number of shots required for the simulation with the Hoeffding's bound, in terms of the range of the values for the loss function.
-We test our method on the Multi-dimensional knapsack problem (MDKP) benchmark instances obtained from ORLib.
-The problems range from 28 to 50 qubits (variables), with dimensions of 4 to 10.
-First, we compare our custom penalty loss function with the typical QUBO formulation with slack variables.
+We compare our custom penalty loss function with the typical QUBO formulation with slack variables.
 The results show that the custom penalty loss function has lower optimality gaps (closer to the optimal solution) in 7 out of 12 instances that we considered, due to fewer qubits used and hence less complicated optimization landscape.
 With CVaR, all the instances show lower optimality gaps with custom penalty compared to the slack penalty.
 Next, we compare FS and CVaR with the custom penalty formulation with the following metrics: optimality gap, number of function evaluations, and the probability of sampling the quasi-optimal solution $p_{x^*}$.
 We observe that although $p_{x^*}$ for FS decreases exponentially with the problem size (due to the curse of dimensionality), the optimality gap does not explicitly decrease with the problem size.
 Even with the largest 50-qubit problem (pet7) that we consider, the median optimality gap for FS is around 0.2.
 For all metrics, we can see significant improvement by adopting a CVaR loss function.
 For pet7, the optimality gap can reach a median of 0.0076 ($10^{-3}$ scale) for CVaR.

+A direct empirical comparison against smoothed-penalty formulations, such as the unbalanced penalization method ~\cite{ub-penalty,ub-dwave}, on the same MDKP benchmark set and other hard combinatorial optimization problems would further demonstrate the efficacy of our approach.
+We leave this comparative study, along with an ablation on ansatz depth and penalty factor sensitivity, for future work.

+In terms of hardware implementation, we tested the pet2 instance on the Quantinuum H2 quantum hardware.
+The variational circuit is trained on a noisy H2 emulator and the optimal circuit is tested on the real hardware.
+The noisy VQE was able to achieve results that are very close to the noiseless simulation ($\approx 0.3\%$ difference with respect to the optimal objective) for FS, and was able to find the optimal solution with CVaR.
+Despite the shortcomings of the currently available hardware, the results are promising in training VQE on a noisy backend for small number of qubits.